-EICP-Executive Incentive Compensation Plan

-SO-Stock Option RSU-Restricted Stock Unit PSU-Performance Share Unit
+EICP-Executive Incentive Compensation Plan SO-Stock Option RSU-Restricted Stock Unit PSU-Performance Share Unit

-- (1) See the section of the Proxy Statement entitled "Compensation Discussion and Analysis" for a discussion regarding our equity award grant date practices. - (2) Reflects the threshold amount payable (5% of target for the least weighted goal), the target amount payable (100% of target for all goals), and maximum amount payable (250% of target for all goals) under the EICP plan for fiscal year 2017.
+(1) See the section of the Proxy Statement entitled "Compensation Discussion and Analysis" for a discussion regarding our equity award grant date practices.

+- (2) Reflects the threshold amount payable (5% of target for the least weighted goal), the target amount payable (100% of target for all goals), and maximum amount payable (250% of target for all goals) under the EICP plan for fiscal year 2019.
 Threshold amounts reflect minimum award opportunity under the EICP plan for the smallest weighted EICP goal for the respective named executive, although if minimum performance levels (90% of performance target) are not achieved, there may be no payout.
-Under criatin discretionary circumstances, additional amounts can be paid under the EICP plan.
+Under certain discretionary circumstances, additional amounts can be paid under the EICP plan.
 The potential payouts are performance-driven and therefore completely variable.
-Actual amounts paid to the named executives under the EICP plan with respect to fiscal year 2017 are set forth in the Summary Compensation Table above. - (3) Reflects the number of PSUs payable at threshold (10%), target (100%), and maximum (200%) levels, with fractional shares rounded down.
+Actual amounts paid to the named executives under the EICP plan with respect to fiscal year 2019 are set forth in the Summary Compensation Table above. - (3) Reflects the number of PSUs payable at threshold (10%), target (100%), and maximum (200%) levels, with fractional shares rounded down.
 For purposes of this table, threshold payout is considered to be the smallest non-zero payout possible given both EPS and relative TSR performance over the course of the plan.
-See the description of how the threshold, target, and maximum amounts payable are determined under "Compensation Discussion and Analysis-Compensation Elements-Long-Term Equity Incentive Awards" set forth on pages 57-60 of this Proxy Statement. - (4) Reflects RSUs granted on February 24, 2017 - (5) Reflects stock options granted on February 24, 2017. - (6) The grant date fair market value of options granted on February 24, 2017 has been calculated using the Black-Scholes pricing model, based on the following assumptions: an expected volatility of 24.43%, a weighted average expected life of 3.6 years, and a risk-free interest rate of 1.6%.
+See the description of how the threshold, target, and maximum amounts payable are determined under "Compensation Discussion and Analysis-Compensation Elements-Long-Term Equity Incentive Awards" set forth on pages 62-65 of this Proxy Statement.

+(4) Reflects RSUs granted on February 22, 2019.

+(5) Reflects stock options granted on February 22, 2019.

+(6) The grant date fair market value of options granted on February 22, 2019 has been calculated using the Black-Scholes pricing model, based on the following assumptions: an expected volatility of 26.61%, a weighted average expected life of 3.59 years, and a risk-free interest rate of 2.43%.
 The grant date fair value of restricted stock is determined from the market value of the stock on the date of grant.
 The grant date fair value of PSUs is determined consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date, based on the probable outcome of the performance conditions, computed in accordance with FASB ASC Topic 718.

-Description of Certain Awards Granted in 2017
+Description of Certain Awards Granted in 2019

-All awards of stock options, restricted stock, RSUs and PSUs to our named executives were granted pursuant to our 2016 Incentive Plan, as amended.
-The vesting provisions of our PSUs are set forth above on pages 57-60 of this Proxy Statement.
+All awards of stock options, RSUs and PSUs to our named executives were granted pursuant to our 2018 Incentive Plan.
+The vesting provisions of our PSUs are set forth above on pages 63-64 of this Proxy Statement.
 Options vest and become exercisable in equal installments on or about the anniversary date in each of the four years following the date of grant, subject to continued employment.
-Restricted shares (whether in the form of restricted stock or RSUs) generally vest in installments on or about the anniversary date in each of the four years following the date of grant, subject to continued employment.
+RSUs generally vest in installments on or about the anniversary date in each of the four years following the date of grant, subject to continued employment.
 The installments are generally equivalent in amount.
-Furthermore, 1,208 RSUs were granted to Mr. Johst on February 24, 2017, which vest in equal installments on or about the anniversary date in each of the two years following the date of grant, subject to continued employment.
-The exercise price of stock options is equal to the closing price of our common stock on the date of grant.
-Equity awards granted to our named executives in 2017 also include full retirement vesting provisions, as described further on pages 58-59 of this Proxy Statement.
+Furthermore, 793 of the RSUs reflected in the table granted to Mr. Johst on February 22, 2019 vest in equal installments on or about the anniversary date in each of the closing price of our common stock on the date of grant.
+Equity awards granted to our named executives in 2019 also include full career retirement vesting provisions, as described further on page 63 of this Proxy Statement.
 All grants of non-equity incentive plan awards have been made pursuant to our EICP plan.